Checklist

 If the applicant can attend interview, it will be held at one of our houses, either in Streatham or Croydon

-If the applicant is in prison, two members of our staff can visit to conduct the interview.
+If the applicant is in prison, our staff can visit to conduct the interview.

-A decision will then be made, and the applicant will be informed in the week following the interview.
+Once the interview is complete, the applicant will be presented to our team and our recovery team will come to a collective decision on whether to offer a placement.
+The applicant will be informed in the week following the interview.
 Successful applicants will be invited to join the programme as soon as possible, or will be placed on the waiting list if there is no vacancy.
 Applicants on the waiting list should keep in touch with Nehemiah until a vacancy arises.
 Priority is on a strictly first-come-first-served basis.

-When attending interview, men will be drug-tested and breathalysed.
+When attending interview, applicants will be drug-tested and breathalysed.
 Anyone testing positive will be asked to leave the premises immediately.

 Stories of Transformation